phiphou/was/README.md

 # WAS

-__WAS__ is an acronym for __Webpack Angular Sample__.The goal of this project is to offer a sample application using the new [Angular2](https://angular.io/) with a [Webpack](http://webpack.github.io/) building environment.
+__WAS__ is an acronym for __Webpack Angular Sample__.The goal of this project is to offer a sample application using [Angular2](https://angular.io/) with a [Webpack](http://webpack.github.io/) building environment.
 Instead of an empty seed or the classic Todo example, it shows a minimalist weather application that uses the [Openweather API](http://openweathermap.org/api).

 ## Quick Start